m-a-mohsen/movie_api/README.md

 # CareerFoundry - Server-Side Programming & Node.js

-This is a the a combined solution for the third achievement in fullstack Server-Side Programming & Node.js.
+This is a combined solution for the third achievement in fullstack Server-Side Programming & Node.js.

 ## Table of contents